James Reynolds (Irish politician)

-James Reynolds (born 7 December 1968) is an Irish farmer, nationalist and far-right politician who has served as vice president of the National Party since 2016.
+James Joseph Reynolds (born 7 December 1968) is an Irish farmer, and far-right politician who served as vice president of the National Party from 2016 to 2023.
+He served as leader of the party from 2023 (although this position was contested by party co-founder Justin Barrett).

+From Edgeworthstown, County Longford, he has an undergraduate degree from National University of Ireland Galway.
 Reynolds was active in farming politics, serving as chairman of the Longford branch of the Irish Farmers' Association (IFA) from 1999 to 2003 and subsequently as treasurer of the Irish Cattle and Sheep Farmers' Association (ICSA) until 2017.

 He co-founded the National Party with Justin Barrett in November 2016.
 He was an unsuccessful candidate for the party at the 2020 Irish general election, standing in the Longford-Westmeath constituency.
+According to a statement attributed to the party, Reynolds was elected president of the party in mid-July 2023, although this was disputed by Barrett.
+Reynolds was an unsuccessful candidate for the Midlands–North-West constituency at the European Parliament elections on 7 June 2024.

 Farming activism

 Irish Farmers' Association

 Reynolds was elected chairman of Longford IFA branch in 1999, a position which he held until 2003.
 He then chaired his local Ballinalee IFA branch.
 He was a staunch critic of IFA president Pádraig Walshe.
-At the 2006 Ploughing Championships in Tullow, Reynolds organised up to twenty posters depicting Walshe with then-Minister for Agriculture Mary Coughlan in his arms with the words "Beet this" printed above them to be placed at various routes to the ploughing site.
+At the 2006 Ploughing Championships in Tullow, Reynolds organised up to twenty posters depicting Walshe with the Minister for Agriculture, Fisheries and Food, Mary Coughlan, in his arms with the words "Beet this" printed above them to be placed at various routes to the ploughing site.
 This referred to Walshe's alleged role in the demise of the Irish sugar industry.

 In 2009 Reynolds and other disgruntled IFA farmers formed Farmers For No to oppose the second Lisbon Treaty referendum.
-They claimed the Lisbon Treaty would fast-track Turkey's application to join the EU, which would "double the number of farmers overnight" and cause Common Agricultural Policy payments to collapse.
+They claimed the Treaty of Lisbon would fast-track Turkey's application to join the EU, which would "double the number of farmers overnight" and cause Common Agricultural Policy payments to collapse.
 They further claimed that the passage of the Treaty would "jeopardise" farm succession rights.
 The second Lisbon Treaty referendum subsequently passed by a margin of 67% to 33%.

-Farmers For No was revived in 2012 to oppose the Fiscal Compact treaty in that year's referendum.
-Reynolds caused a stir on an episode of RTÉ's Frontline debating the Treaty, in which he provoked the host Pat Kenny by suggesting that a Yes vote would "shut down rural Ireland" to which Kenny responded, "come on James, get a life."
-The incident prompted Reynolds to be labelled "a YouTube sensation" by the Irish Times.
+Farmers For No was revived in 2012 to oppose the European Fiscal Compact in that year's referendum.
+Reynolds caused a stir on an episode of RTÉ's The Frontline debating the Treaty, in which he provoked the host Pat Kenny by suggesting that a Yes vote would "shut down rural Ireland" to which Kenny responded, "come on James, get a life."
+The incident prompted Reynolds to be labelled "a YouTube sensation" by The Irish Times.

 He was suspended by the IFA in 2012 for bringing the county executive "into disrepute".